AnyBody/anyscript/_posts/2018-09-14-estimating-maximum-model-strength.md

 ---
-title: "Getting the maximum strength of your model!"
+title: "Calculating maximum model strength"
-excerpt: "In this post you will see how to find the maximum strength of your model."
+excerpt: "Knowing the maximum strength of a model is valuable information.
+In this post we show how this can be calculated easily."
 author: bkj
 modified: 2018-09-14T14:24:32+02:00
 sitemap: false